These unique annually awarded

 Applications for each category

-will be considered by the Trustees and applicants will be selected for
+will be considered by the Trustees and applicants will be shortlisted in May 2023 and interviews will be conducted in June 2023.
+The selection

 For further information please contact the Gottstein Management Team.